kerim/Logseq-Flow-Fork/README.md

+# About this Fork
+The original maintainer made these files available after deciding to withdraw from the Logseq community.
+I am making the files available here so that they are easier to find, however, I am not capable of maintaining or updating this repository.
+I hope that someone else will take up this task...

 # 🧠 Logseq Flow Theme
 A minimal theme that focuses on a clean and sleek interface that's soft on the edges and comes with a large variety of color palettes.